Hobart’s Coolest Bars

-Every city has their fair share of quirky bars – the watering holes that dare to be different.
-You may find them emblazoned along popular promenades, showcasing all the rich beauty they offer, or you may find them hidden in an alleyway, purposefully tucked away from the general public – lest they become busier.
+Every city has its fair share of cool bars – the watering holes that dare to be different.
+You may find them emblazoned along popular promenades, showcasing all the rich beauty they offer; or you may find them hidden in an alleyway, purposefully tucked away from the general public – lest they become busier.

-Hobart, no matter how small it is, has a worthy collection of quirky bars you won’t want to miss out on.
+Hobart, no matter how small it is, has a worthy collection of cool bars you won’t want to miss out on.
 And if you’re a local, then get out of the house, girl!

 Is the pirate life for you?
 Perhaps ordering a rum flight will tickle your fancy?
 Or maybe a cocktail?
 Their ‘Poor Tony’ features Tanqueray gin, Cocchi Americano rum, blood orange, lemongrass, rhubarb, lemon, anise, whites and soda ($19).
 Also, don’t forget to peruse their intimate lunch and dinner menu.
 Arrr… me hearties!